COVID19Tracking/cdc-comparison/README.md

 data comparison, we use CTP data published on May 16.

 The main data file created in this repo and used for most plots and analyses is: https://github.com/COVID19Tracking/cdc-comparison/blob/master/merged_data_for_analysis.csv.

+The only data point not directly capture in the main data file is whether a state reports testing counts in specimens, cases, or both.
+We store that data in: https://github.com/COVID19Tracking/cdc-comparison/blob/master/ctp_514_specimen_tests.csv.